space/my-electron-vaadin-app/readme.md

 - Small Ant build script on top of maven to add a bit of old good procedural logic
 - A more complete Vaadin app created via https://start.vaadin.com

-To start build:
+To build:

 - Install Java JDK 19
 - Install Ant (1.10.12)
-- Install Maven (mine is 3.6.3 and never triasadsed )
+- Install Maven (mine is 3.6.3 and never tried a newer version)
+- For Vaadin normal build install also node (18.12.1) and npm (8.19.2)

+then run:

+    ant

+and the list of available task will be printed:

+    clean             Clean all not essential elements using maven clean.all         Clean all not essential elements (including all boring JS related Vaadin config) package.electron  Create Electron app ready for distribution

+so to create the final Electron bundle (for Win, Mac and Linux):

+    ant package.electon

+than take a coffee (first full build take 10 min on my machine...)